-EUCLEIA has five top level objectives each of which is associated with project milestones and deliverables as follows, and which map directly onto the five Work Packages.
+EUCLEIA has 5 top level objectives each of which are associated with project milestones and deliverables as follows and which map directly onto the 5 Work Packages

-- 1) Derive the requirements that targeted user groups (including regional stakeholders, re-insurance companies, general public/media) have from attribution products and demonstrate the value to these users of the attribution products developed under EUCLEIA (WP4); - 2) Develop experimental designs and clear ways of framing attribution studies in such a way that attribution products provide a fair reflection of current evidence on attributable risk.
-(WP5); - 3) Develop the methodology for representing the level of confidence in attribution results so that attribution products can be trusted to inform decision making (WP6); - 4) Demonstrate the utility of the attribution system on a set of test cases of European weather extremes (WP7); - 5) Produce traceable and consistent attribution assessments on European climate and weather extremes on a range of timescales; on a fast-track basis in the immediate aftermath of extreme events, on a seasonal basis to our stakeholder groups, and annually to the BAMS attribution supplement (WP8).
+- 1) Derive the requirements that targeted user groups (including regional stakeholders, re-insurance companies, general public/media) have from attribution products and demonstrate the value to these users of the attribution products developed under EUCLEIA (WP1) - 2) Develop experimental designs and clear ways of framing attribution studies in such a way that attribution products provide a fair reflection of current evidence on attributable risk.
+(WP2) - 3) Develop the methodology for representing the level of confidence in attribution results so that attribution products can be trusted to inform decision making (WP3) - 4) Demonstrate the utility of the attribution system on a set of test cases of European weather extremes (WP4) - 5) Produce traceable and consistent attribution assessments on European climate and weather extremes on a range of timescales; on a fast-track basis in the immediate aftermath of extreme events, on a seasonal basis to our stakeholder groups, and annually to the BAMS attribution supplement (WP5).